Spectroscopy and Coherence of an Excited-State Transition in Tm$^{3+}$:YAlO$_3$ at Telecommunication Wavelength

-To explain the origin of these clusters (the splitting of the two holes within each cluster is discussed later), we take into account that thulium has a nuclear spin $I = 1/2$, and that the hyperfine coupling between the nuclear spin and the electronic states splits each crystal field level into a pair of hyperfine levels \cite{sinclair2021optical}.
+To explain the origin of the clusters, we take into account that Tm has a nuclear spin $I = 1/2$, and that the hyperfine coupling between the nuclear spin and the electronic states splits each crystal field level into a pair of hyperfine levels \cite{sinclair2021optical}.
 As we further illustrate in the supplemental material, narrow-bandwidth optical pumping therefore drives four different transitions within the ensemble of inhomogeneously broadened thulium ions -- one between each combination of a ground state and an excited state.
-This results in decreased absorption---a central hole and four side holes (becoming clusters due to additional level splitting)---at five different frequencies.
+This results in decreased absorption -- a central hole and four side holes -- at five different frequencies.
 Note that the sum of the burn and wait time is sufficiently small compared to the lifetime of the two magnetic X1 levels to exclude significant decay of atoms from X1 back into Y1 (in addition, the branching ratio for this pathway is rather small, and most decay leads back to the ground state).
 This explains the absence of anti-holes.

 Next, we perform time-resolved spectral hole burning.
 We find that the two ``inner" clusters (with splitting rate of $\pm$25.6 MHz/T) decay on a scale comparable to the radiative lifetime of X1 (0.85 ms).
-As explained in the supplemental material, this suggests that these clusters are caused by, and their detuning with respect to the central hole identifies, the splitting of the two hyperfine levels within the Y1 doublet.
+As explained in the supplemental material, this suggests that these clusters are caused by the splitting of the two hyperfine levels within the Y1 doublet.
 The other pairs of clusters, with splitting rate of $\pm$41.6 MHz/T, decay with a much longer lifetime, comparable to that of the central hole.
 We conjecture that they are caused by the splitting of the two hyperfine levels within the X1 doublet.

-We now focus on the splitting between the two holes within each cluster.
-A linear fit results for the two inner clusters in a rate of 3.05 MHz/T and for the two outer clusters in a slightly smaller rate of 2.35 MHz/T. We attribute this additional splitting to superhyperfine coupling to the nuclear spin of lattice ions, most likely Al$^{3+}$, which splits each of the four hyperfine levels into two.
-Interestingly, only the side holes further split, while the central hole is unaffected.
-As described in the supplemental material, this can be explained if we assume that only lattice-spin conserving transitions are allowed.
-The splitting rate of the holes belonging to a specific cluster is then given by the difference between the superhyperfine splittings of the upper and lower hyperfine levels of the X1 and Y1 manifolds, respectively.